 ● More rigid and moves quickly toward plan approval.
 You cannot borrow money without court approval at any time during a Chapter 13 bankruptcy, and the situations where you would be allowed to do so are limited.

 Contact an Experienced Oregon Bankruptcy Attorney Today

-If you or anyone you know has a small business and looking into filing bankruptcy, the earlier a bankruptcy lawyer is consulted, the better.
+If you or anyone you know has a small business and is planning to file for bankruptcy, the earlier a bankruptcy lawyer is consulted, the better.
 It will save time and money in the long run and will prevent undue distress.
-Feel free to call one of the best bankruptcy attorneys in Oregon.
+Feel free to call one of the best bankruptcy attorneys in Oregon for a free legal consultation.
 Get in touch with us at Northwest Debt Relief Law Firm for a free initial case evaluation.
 We aim to help clients get a fresh start in their financial lives.